The lucky moment – Geese in flight

-There are some pictures which are planned and there are some which are pure luck.
+There are some pictures which are planned and there are some which are the result of a lucky moment.
 This picture was a mixture of both.

 We were on holiday in CenterParcs at Elvden Forest in February 2012 and we went to one of the lakes to have a walk round the shore.
 I saw that this presented an opportunity for some nature pictures so I fitted my Tamron 70-300 mm telezoom to my Pentax K-r and we started to walk.
 There is an expression I’ve heard which I think came from press photographers in the 1960’s – “f8 and be there”.
 That is, set f8 on the camera and make sure you are where the action is and you will get the shot.
 I followed that advice and had the camera set on f8, but I also enabled the 6fps mode on the camera so I was ready to take a series of shots if required.